stavnstrup/nisp-wikimodel/README.md

 # Database refactoring

 The data model is probably far from perfect and will therefore require significant refactoring.
 Experience also shows, that we quite often change the datamodel.
 IP CaT will therefore ASAP have to figure out the process and techniques on how to refactor the database.
-Refactoring the database reqires that data can be extracted, transformed and imported again.
+Refactoring the database requires that data can be extracted, transformed and imported again.
 This is also knowledge, we need to work the system.